muskang48/Speaker-Diarization/README.md

 - Embedding Extraction (d-vector extraction)
 - Clustering (k-MEANS and Mean Shift)
 ## Voice Activity Detection
 Voice activity detection (VAD) is a technique in which the presence or absence of human speech is detected.
 This part has been completed using a module devloped by google called as WebRTC.
 It's an open framework for the web that enables Real-Time Communications (RTC) capabilities in the browser.
 The voice activity dector is one of the specific module present in WebRTC.
-This basic working of WebRTC based VAD is as,
+This basic working of WebRTC based VAD is as follows:
 - WebRTC VAD is a Gaussian Mixture Model(GMM) based voice activity detector
 - GMM model using PLP features
 - Two full covariance Gaussians: One for speech, and one for Non-Speech is used.